-- (1) one stock assessment report for blacklip (BL; due 31/10/2021); - (2) one stock status (Harvest Strategy) reports for GL (due 31/10/2021) - (3) the completion of fishery-independent surveys on GL in surveyed Spatial Assessment Units; and - (4) provision of aggregated data/information to the Executive Officer, AIASA.
+- (1) one stock assessment report for greenlip (GL; due 31/10/2022); - (2) one stock status (Harvest Strategy) reports for blacklip BL (due 31/10/2022) - (3) the completion of fishery-independent surveys on BL in surveyed Spatial Assessment Units (there are no GL surveys in 2022/23); - (4) provision of scientific advice to PIRSA Fisheries and Aquaculture; - (5) Responding to gueries from PIRSA Fisheries and Aquaculture and industry; and - (6) provision of aggregated data/information to the Executive Officer, AIASA.

-Secondary outputs include 'year-to-date' catch and effort summaries in the form of PowerPoint presentations provided to PIRSA and industry at port meetings to inform TACC discussions.
+Secondary outputs include 'year-to-date' catch and effort summaries and science advice in the form of PowerPoint presentations provided to PIRSA and industry at port meetings to inform TACC discussions.